 Create a second room

-So a one room game is a good start, but your adventure game will be a lot more interesting when there are other rooms to travel to.
-Let’s create a park scene and link it to the pub scene so we can walk between them.
+So a one-room game is a good start, but your adventure game will be a lot more interesting when there are other rooms to travel to.
+Let’s create a park scene and link it to the pub scene so we can walk between them!

-As we’ve already created the first scene, follow the same steps you used on the create a room page to create this scene.
+As we’ve already created the first scene, follow the same steps you used on the create a room page to create this new scene.

 Create a new folder in your rooms folder and call it “park”